The 18 Best Instructional Design Certificate Programs and Courses

 Instructional Design Certificate by OHIO University

-This program is designed to help students build instructional technology skills.
-It is suitable for individuals from diverse backgrounds who want to specialize in designing instruction for their particular field of expertise, as well as those interested in focusing on online learning in general.
+This program is suitable for people from diverse backgrounds who want to specialize in designing instruction for their particular field of expertise.
+Those interested in focusing on online learning in general will also find it solid.

 Participants who successfully complete the program will receive 9 semester hours of graduate credit.
 These credits can be used to make progress toward a Master of Education in Computer Education and Technology degree.
-Alternatively, up to 8 hours can count toward the requirements for the Doctor of Philosophy in Instructional Technology at Ohio University.
+Up to 8 hours can also count toward the requirements for the Doctor of Philosophy in Instructional Technology at Ohio University.

 What you will learn